Edit Content

 4. False Information: A collector may not misrepresent the amount you owe or give you false details about your debt.
 This includes inflating your debt total, adding unapproved fees or interest, or providing misleading information to pressure you into paying.

 5. Publicizing Your Debt: Debt collectors are not allowed to share your debt details with unauthorized third parties.
 This includes discussing your debt with friends, family, or colleagues.
-Leaving a message with someone other than you regarding the debt could also count as harassment, as could sharing information about your debt on social media platforms.
+Leaving a message with someone other than you regarding the debt could also count as harassment, as could sharing information about your debt on a website or social media platforms.

-6. Failure to Inform of Debt Transfer: If your account is sold to a collection agency, the original creditor must inform you.
+6. Failure to Inform of Debt Transfer: If your credit card account is sold to a collection agency, the original creditor must inform you.
 Likewise, the collection agency must tell you they are now responsible for your debt.
 If neither party informs you of this, they may be in violation of the FDCPA.

 7. Using Fraudulent Documentation: Some debt collectors might try to use fraudulent documents to intimidate you.
-For example, they might send letters that appear to be from a court or law enforcement agency, suggesting your debt has become a legal matter when it has not.
+For example, they might send letters that appear to be from a court or federal law or enforcement agency, suggesting your debt has become a legal matter when it has not.

 8. Encouraging Extreme Measures to Pay Off Debt: Debt collectors cannot force you into selling personal assets, like your home, to settle your debt unless there is a legal foreclosure process in place.
 Even then, the law must be followed to the letter.